Heart failure - fluids and diuretics

 Eating too much salt can make you thirsty, which can make you drink too much.
 Extra salt also makes more fluid stay in your body.
 Many foods contain "hidden salt," including prepared, canned and frozen foods.
 Learn how to eat a low-salt diet.

 Diuretics help your body get rid of extra fluid.
 They are often called "water pills."
-There are many brands of diuretics.
+There are many types of diuretics.
 Some are taken 1 time a day.
 Others are taken 2 times a day.
 The three common types are:

 - Thiazides: Chlorothiazide (Diuril), chlorthalidone (Hygroton), indapamide (Lozol), hydrochlorothiazide (Esidrix, HydroDiuril), and metolazone (Mykrox, Zaroxolyn)